 - Freshly ground black pepper, optional

-- Melt a few pats of butter in the pan while oven preheats.
-Swish it around so butter covers foil.
+- Melt a few pats of butter in the pan while the oven preheats.
+Swish it around so the butter covers the foil.

 - Smash potatoes with the flat side of a meat tenderizer or large knife to about ½-inch thick.

 - Drizzle with olive oil and sprinkle with kosher salt and freshly ground black pepper if desired.

 - Roast for 20-25 minutes, flip, and roast till browned and crispy, about 20-25 minutes longer.

 May add herbs like thyme, rosemary, or parsley near the end of the roasting time, if desired.
 Adapted from a Fine Cooking recipe.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.